sxyu/svox2/README.md

 UC Berkeley

+Website and video: <https://alexyu.net/plenoxels>

+arXiv: <https://arxiv.org/abs/2112.05131>

 **Note:** This is a preliminary release.
 We have not carefully tested everything, but feel that it would be better to first put the code out there.

-Website and video: <https://alexyu.net/plenoxels>

-arXiv: <https://arxiv.org/abs/2112.05131>
+Also, despite the name, it's not strictly intended to be a successor of svox

 Citation:
 ```